Important Updates for the ArcGIS Platform and Transport Layer Security (TLS) Protocol Support

 Esri is committed to building and providing strong security for the ArcGIS Platform and helping our customers by using the latest security protocols.
 We strive to implement the highest industry standards, including TLS for data integrity and network security.

 To meet these standards, Esri is making configuration information available and, where necessary, providing software updates across the ArcGIS platform to support TLS 1.2.
-As part of improving ArcGIS Online security, Esri is planning to require TLS 1.2 connections for ArcGIS Online services in February 2019.
+As part of improving ArcGIS Online security, Esri is planning to require TLS 1.2 connections for ArcGIS Online services starting on February 20, 2019.
 Action will be required prior to this change to ensure continued access to these ArcGIS Online services.